Hugo Guillamón

-Hugo Guillamón Sanmartín (born 31 January 2000) is a Spanish professional footballer who plays as a defensive midfielder or centre-back for HNL club Hajduk Split.
+Hugo Guillamón Sanmartín (born 31 January 2000) is a Spanish professional footballer who plays as a defensive midfielder or centre-back for Sporting de Gijón.

 Guillamón came through the youth ranks at Valencia, where he made his first-team debut in 2020.
 He made his senior international debut for Spain in 2021, and was chosen for the 2022 FIFA World Cup.

 Club career

 Born in San Sebastián, Gipuzkoa, Basque Country, Guillamón moved to L'Eliana, Valencian Community at the age of two.
-He made his senior debut with the reserves on 16 December 2017, coming on as a first-half substitute for Ivan Zotko in a 0–0 Segunda División B home draw against CF Badalona.
+He made his senior debut with the reserves on 16 December 2017, coming on as a first-half substitute for Ivan Zotko in a 0–0 Segunda División B home draw against Badalona.

 On 23 December 2017, Guillamón renewed his contract with the Che until 2020.
-The following 27 October he scored his first senior goal, netting the opener in a 3–2 home loss against CD Alcoyano.
+The following 27 October, he scored his first senior goal, netting the opener in a 3–2 home loss against Alcoyano.

 Guillamón made his first team – and La Liga – debut on 22 February 2020, replacing injured Eliaquim Mangala at half-time in a 3–0 defeat away to Real Sociedad.
 On 22 July, he renewed his contract until 2023, being definitely promoted to the main squad.
-He scored his first goal for the team on 22 November in a 2–2 draw at Deportivo Alavés.
+He scored his first goal for the team on 22 November in a 2–2 draw at Alavés.

-On 13 August 2021, in the first game of the season at home to Getafe CF, Guillamón fouled Nemanja Maksimović after 39 seconds.
+On 13 August 2021, in the first game of the season at home to Getafe, Guillamón fouled Nemanja Maksimović after 39 seconds.
 After consulting the video assistant referee, his third-minute dismissal was the earliest on a La Liga opening weekend; his team nonetheless won 1–0.

 Guillamón started in the 2022 Copa del Rey Final, being substituted in the 85th minute as Valencia lost on penalties to Real Betis.
 On 3 October that year, he extended his contract to last until June 2026.

-On 26 August 2025, after five seasons with Valencia CF, Guillamón joined Croatian side Hajduk Split on a free transfer.
-The Spanish midfielder signed a two-year contract with the club.
+On 26 August 2025, after five seasons with Valencia's first team, Guillamón joined Croatian side HNK Hajduk Split on a free transfer, signing a two-year contract with the club.
+On 28 July of the following year, he returned to Spain after agreeing to a two-year deal with Segunda División side Sporting de Gijón.